 - Ethical considerations – Avoid manipulation or promoting undesired behaviors.
 Disclose when participation is voluntary.

 - User experience integration – Mechanics should enhance, not distract from core activities.
+The best way of ensuring this may be to hire a specialist UX designer.

 - Balance competition and collaboration – Enable individual and team motivations where appropriate.